51 Fun & Free (or Cheap) Things to do in Flagstaff, Arizona

 The Kachina trail is one of the prime hiking choices for leaf peepers due to the dense aspen groves lining the first 1.5 miles of the hike.
 And Humphrey’s Peak will take you on an intense adventure up to Arizona’s highest peak (12,633 ft).
 This is a very hard trek due to the high elevation, and thus, only recommended for experienced hikers.

 Although pricey Summer Chairlift rides are offered, nothing really compares to a free day exploring the gorgeous nature scenery.
-Plus the trails actually offer better views than the Scenic Chairlift ride as you can actually see some of the mountains, as opposed to looking out from the peak .
+Plus, the trails actually offer better views than the Scenic Chairlift ride as you can actually see some of the mountains, as opposed to looking out from the peak .
 Free parking is available for all hikes, and no pass is required.
 Tip: You really need to be prepared for the higher altitude hiking conditions.
 I recommend a quality hiking backpack with a built in spot for a hydration bladder.

 3. Watch a gorgeous sunset over the mountains

 The San Francisco Peaks, which are actually million + year old volcano remains, are the striking centerpiece of this high altitude town.
 Even at 7000 feet (the base altitude at Snowbowl), the mountains make quiet a statement as Humphrey’s stands tall at 12,000 feet.
-Driving up Snowbowl road to take in a magnificent sunset over the mountains really is a must, and even more spectacular during the snowy winter season (chains may be required after heavy storms).
+Driving up Snowbowl road to take in a magnificent sunset over the mountains really is a must-do, and even more spectacular during the snowy winter season (chains may be required after heavy storms).
 So, take a break, relax, and enjoy the free wonders of nature!

-4. Take a scenic drive down Oak Creek
+4. Take a scenic drive down Oak Creek Canyon

 Oak Creek Canyon Scenic drive, which begins just a few minutes outside of Flagstaff on 89a, is one of the country’s most stunning drives.
-The 14 mile journey starts at 7000 feet near the pretty ponderosa pines in Flagstaff and eventually crosses over into the diverse Oak Creek ecosystem, which features a wide variety of plants and trees, many of which change color in the fall.
+The 14 mile journey starts at 7000 feet near the pretty ponderosa pines in Flagstaff and eventually crosses over into the diverse Oak Creek ecosystem, which features a wide variety of trees, many of which change color in the fall.
 Oak Creek really is a stunning place as you can see all sorts of plants and trees not found anywhere else in the state.
 As the elevation drops near 4000 feet, the incredible red rock scenery of Sedona will start to pop up and temperatures will slightly increase.

 Aside from the views, there are many activities and sights to see along this drive.
-Check out the gorgeous West Fork hiking trail, loaded with creek crossings, pretty red rock views, and tons of leafy trees (it’s a great fall hike!).
+Check out the gorgeous West Fork hiking trail, lined with 13 creek crossings, pretty red rock views, and tons of leafy trees (it’s a great fall hike!).
 The Cookstove Trail is a very challenging uphill trek, although it offers some of the best scenery in the area.
 Stopping for an espresso break at Indian Gardens is highly recommended.
 Also be sure to fill up your water bottle with fresh natural spring water at the natural tap located next to the Pine Flat Campground.

 The drive finally ends in Uptown Sedona, where you can enjoy more great red rock views, browse unique Southwestern style gift shops, or complete one of the area’s many hiking trails (check out Devil’s Bridge for the most dramatic views & unique photo opps).
 Sedona is a great budget friendly day trip destination as hiking is the ultimate free activity in this area (just a small parking fee unless you have the Annual Parks pass).